2017 - Reading Popular Culture

 |Fall/Winter||2033E / 002 (Evening)||G. Ceraldi||Syllabus|

-In this course, students participating in the Department of English and Writing Studies' Fall Theatre Production (Doctor Faustus) explore in theory and practice approaches to text in performance.
+In this course, students participating in the Department of English and Writing Studies' Fall Theatre Production (Middleton's Women Beware Women) explore in theory and practice approaches to text in performance.
 Only students working as an actor, director, stage manager, assistant stage manager, lighting, set or costume designer may enroll.
-Please note: Auditions took place April 8, 9 and 10, 2014.
+Please note: Auditions took place April 7, 8 and 9, 2015.
 Permission of the Chair of Undergraduate Studies required to enroll.
 0.5 course.

 From Mary Shelley's Frankenstein to Ridley Scott's Blade Runner, a consideration of the history and development of science fiction.
 Will include science fiction themes such as the Other, new technologies, chaos theory, cybernetics, paradoxes of space/time travel, first contact, and alien worlds.
 3 lecture hours, 0.5 course.